gitlabhq/gitlab-recipes/web-server/apache/README.md

 # RHEL6/CentOS6 recommendations

-The up-to-date recommended `gitlab.conf` was configured on RHEL 6.4.
+The up-to-date recommended [gitlab-ssl.conf](gitlab-ssl.conf) was configured on RHEL 6.4.

 ## Puma or unicorn?